-Note 27: Capital manag nent
+Note 27: Capital management

 The capital structure of the Company consists of total equity of the Company.
 The Company manages its capital to ensure that the Company will be able to continue as going concern.
+Refer note number 2.15

-Note 28: Related Party Transaction NCourage Social Enterprise Foundation principal related parties consist of its holding company Tata Chemicals Limited ('TCL") and its subsidiaries.
+Note 28: Related Party Transaction

+NCourage Social Enterprise Foundation principal related parties consist of its holding company Tata Chemicals Limited ("TCL") and its subsidiaries.
 The Company routinely enters into transactions with its related parties in the ordinary course of business.